Group Counseling

 About CAPS groups

-• Each group is led by one or more professional counselors.
+• Each group is led by one or more professional counselor

-• Groups usually meet weekly for a 90-minute session.
+• Groups usually meet weekly for a 90-minute session; some meet in person and some by Zoom

 How to join (or learn more about) a group